Chapter 5 Bottom-up and top-down attention

 5.2 Bottom-up and top-down attention when reading

-Web designers, game designers, and graphic designers all need to have some understanding of what attract the attention of people when they look at a display.
+Web designers, game designers, and graphic designers all need to have some understanding of what in a display attracts attention.
 One of the principles that they learn is that unique colors attract attention.
 But there’s more to it than that.

 The above image illustrates some of the factors that affect the attention of people when they look at text.
 The content of the image claims to successfully predict the order in which you will read the different printed phrases.
 I don’t know that there’s been any scientific test of this, but the comments on Reddit provide some anecdata suggesting that it did work for many people: